Women and Equalities

 I want transgender people to be free to live and prosper in modern Britain.
 We will maintain the Gender Recognition Act, protect single-sex spaces, and work to make the recognition process kinder and more straightforward.
 In line with the priorities of transgender people, we are improving health services and reducing waiting times, and we have also launched the Cass review to ensure that under-18s are getting the right support.

 I am grateful to my right hon.
-Friend, as well as to the Secretary of State for Health and Social Care and the Prime Minister, for giving backing to my campaign to end the abhorrent practice of so-called LGBT conversion therapy.
+Friend, as well as to the Secretary of State for Health and Social Care and the Prime Minister, for backing my campaign to end the abhorrent practice of so-called LGBT conversion therapy.
 Will my right hon.
-Friend kindly update the House on when she hopes to bring forward this vital legislation?
+Friend kindly update the House on when she hopes to introduce that vital legislation?

 In line with the priorities of the transgender community, we are seeking to reduce waiting lists in the health service by 1,600 people, as well as to improve access to services, with three new gender-identity clinics.
 We also want to make sure that proper training is available to general practitioners so that we get better services on the frontline.